 Dr Andrew Mumford, clinical director of the WEGMC, said: “Patients, like Adrian, are absolutely at the heart of this project.
 We are thrilled to see that patients in the West of England region are supporting this very important initiative that will shape the future of healthcare and personalised medicine in the NHS.”

 Professor Sue Hill, Chief Scientific Officer for NHS England, said: “Genomics is vital to the future of healthcare and this is another great step in keeping NHS care at the cutting edge of science.
 The contributions of people like Adrian as well as families of people with rare disease are helping to build the future of healthcare across the country.

 “We’ve been particularly impressed by the strength of the partnerships that the West of England Genomic Medicine Centre has brought together between the NHS and other key players which will help them to ensure a strong and effective service for the region.

 “The UK is already a leader in genomic technologies and the unique structure of the NHS allows us to deliver these advances at scale and pace for patient benefit.
 This is another step towards building the knowledge and skills to improve care for generations to come.”

-Clinicians from the hospitals involved will recruit potentially eligible patients.
-Patients choosing to be involved will then take part in a test which will then be processed in a lab at Southmead Hospital in Bristol, before being sent to a national centre for sequencing.
+Clinicians from the hospitals involved referred potentially eligible patients, who are discussed at a multi-disciplinary team (MDT) meeting, then contact by the WEGMC coordinators.
+Patients choosing to be involved then took part in a consultation of informed consent, gave a blood sample, which is then processed in the lab at Southmead Hospital in Bristol, before being sent to a national centre for sequencing.

 Some of the patients involved could benefit from a quicker conclusive diagnosis for a rare and inherited disease.
 Cancer patients may benefit because a treatment might be suggested based on a particular genetic change in their tumour.